tusker-direct/postcode-anywhere/README.md

     $ gem install postcode_anywhere

+## Small disclaimer

+The general architecture of this Gem is completely ripped off from that of the [Twitter API Gem](https://github.com/sferik/twitter).
+Mainly because this structure has worked well for us in the past and it's well tested.

 ## Usage

 This Gem consists of a numer of available clients for each key service available from